martinstarkov/ecs/README.md

 my_manager.DestroyEntitiesWith<HumanComponent, OtherComponent>();
 my_manager.DestroyEntitiesWithout<HumanComponent, OtherComponent>();

-// This returns a vector of tuples where the first tuple element is the entity handle and the rest are references to the components in the order of the template parameter list.
-This is equivalent to to how 'entities' is used in Systems. auto vector_of_tuples = my_manager.GetComponentTuple<HumanComponent, OtherComponent>();
+// GetComponentTuple returns a vector of tuples where the first tuple element is the entity handle.
+// The rest are references to the components in the order of the template parameter list.
+// This is equivalent to to how 'entities' is used in Systems. auto vector_of_tuples = my_manager.GetComponentTuple<HumanComponent, OtherComponent>();
 // And can be cycled through easily using a structured binding as before. for (auto [entity_handle, human_component, other_component] : vectors_of_tuples) {